A tropical proof of the Brill-Noether Theorem: Chip-firing on a generic chain of loops

 Rearranging terms then shows that $d_0\leq r+\rho$, which proves part (2) of the theorem.
 It remains to show that $\rho$ is nonnegative.

 Since $D$ is $v_0$-reduced and of rank at least $r$, $D - rv_0$ must be effective.
 Hence $d_0$ is at least $r$, and $\rho\geq 0$, as required. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:dimension}] Each divisor of degree $d$ and rank $r$ on $\Gamma$ is associated to some lattice path in $\cC$, and the proof of Theorem~\ref{thm:Main} above shows that this path must include at least $g-d+r$ steps in each of the $r$ coordinate directions, as well as at least $g-d+r$ steps in the direction $(-1,\ldots, -1)$.
-Therefore, the lattice path has at most $\rho = g-(r+1)(g-d+r)$ lingering steps, and it is easy to see that any collection of $\min \{\rho, g\}$ lingering steps can be realized.
-There are finitely many such paths, and the dimension of the set of divisors associated to a lattice path is exactly the number of lingering steps.
-Hence the dimension of $W^r_d(\Gamma)$ is $\min \{ \rho, g \}$, as required. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{thm:dimension}] Each divisor class of degree $d$ and rank $r$ on $\Gamma$ is associated to some lattice path in $\cC$, and the proof of Theorem~\ref{thm:Main} above shows that this path must include at least $g-d+r$ steps in each of the $r$ coordinate directions, as well as at least $g-d+r$ steps in the direction $(-1,\ldots, -1)$.
+Therefore, the lattice path has at most $\rho = g-(r+1)(g-d+r)$ lingering steps.
+Given a lingering lattice path $p_0, \ldots, p_g$ with $\min\{ \rho, g \}$ steps, the $v_0$-reduced realizations of this lattice path are chip configurations with $p_0(0)$ chips at $v_0$, a chip in location $x_i \equiv (p_{i-1}(j) + 1)m_i \mod \ell_i + m_i$ in the cell $\gamma_i$ if $p_i - p_{i-1} = e_j$, a chip anywhere else in $\gamma_i$ if the $i$th step is lingering, and no chips on $\gamma_i$ otherwise.
+Since there are finitely many such paths, and the dimension of the space of realizations is equal to the number of lingering steps, it follows that the dimension of $W^r_d(\Gamma)$ is $\min \{ \rho, g \}$, as required. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:Count}] Suppose $\rho$ is zero.
 Then each $v_0$-reduced divisor $D$ of degree $d$ and rank $r$ has $d_0 = r$ and the associated lattice path $P$ has exactly $g-d+r$ steps in each of the coordinate directions, $g-d+r$ steps in the direction $(-1, \ldots, -1)$, and no lingering steps.
 Moreover, each such lattice path corresponds to a unique divisor of degree $d$ and rank $r$.
 Therefore, there is a natural bijection between divisors of degree $d$ and rank $r$ on $\Gamma$ and $g$-step lattice paths from $(r, \ldots, 1)$ to itself in the open Weyl chamber $\cC$.
 These lattice paths are in natural bijection with standard tableaux on the rectangular shape $(r+1) \times (g-d+r)$, as follows.
 We label the columns of the tableau from zero to $r$.
 Then the number $i$ appears in the column $j$ column of the tableau corresponding to $P$ for $0 \leq j \leq r-1$ if the $i$th step of $P$ is in the $j$th coordinate direction, and in column $r$ if the $i$-th step of $P$ is in the direction $(-1,\ldots,-1)$. \end{proof}